testdouble/time_traveler_demo/README.md

 ways to fake time.

-In this (admittedly trivial) example, Postgres's `now()` function was initially set as the default for the `pets.born_at` column.
+In this (admittedly trivial) example, Postgres's `now()` function was initially set as the default for the `mission_landings.landed_at` column.
 Because this value is set by the database as opposed to the application, it would be insufficient to fake the time in Ruby if one wanted to fast-forward or rewind the combined application through time.

 To solve this, this app defines a [custom PG function called nowish()](/db/migrate/20220411155011_create_nowish_function.rb) and uses it